volodymyrhudyma/blog/content/blog/2020-09-03-algorithms-merge-sort-in-javascript.md

 ## Pros and Cons

-Merge sort works very well for large data structures, even better than Quick Sort, which is considered very efficient.

-It can be adapted to work with very large lists stored on media with slow-access speeds, such as disk storage or network-attached storage.
+Merge Sort can be adapted to work with very large lists stored on media with slow-access speeds, such as disk storage or network-attached storage.

 #### Pros